New Jersey Rehabiliation Association

 C. Secretary; Duties of the Secretary shall include:

 1. Record minutes for all meetings of the membership, the board of directors, and the executive committee.
 E-mail meeting minutes to Board Members.

-D. Treasurer; The Treasurer shall be responsible for maintaining and safeguarding all funds and property of the New Jersey Chapter of National Rehabilitation Association and shall:
+D. Treasurer; The Treasurer shall be responsible to maintain and safeguard all funds and property of the New Jersey Chapter of National Rehabilitation Association and shall:

 2. Prepare all reports requested by the Board of Directors,

 Executive Committee, or President and submit them routinely at called meetings.
 All reports will include attached bank statements.

 3. Upon request of the NJRA board, all financial records (i.e.: bank statements, bank receipts, and checkbook)

 shall be submitted to the NJRA Executive Board for review and audit within 15 days of the requested date.